flotpython/webintro/notebooks/40-asynchro.md

 <!-- #region slideshow={"slide_type": ""} -->
 within the browser though, things are different

-* what should be the entry point ?
+* what is the entry point ?
 * the browser does many things on its own
   or upon actions triggered by the user all at the same time